SchusterLab/rbqoc/README.md

 julia> Pkg.instantiate()
 ```

-Now you have downloaded all of the necessary packages.
+You have now downloaded all of the necessary packages.

 ### I have Julia and the repo, what should I run?
 The base optimization outlined in section III of the paper